 As a part of the partnering process, conduit planning, design, and construction are to be completed as a part of the Caltrans sponsored project utilizing the Caltrans chosen construction contractor.
 If Wired Broadband Stakeholders intend to plan, design, and install the broadband conduit either by themselves or by using third-party services, they must go through the stand-alone encroachment permit process.
-In such cases, the stand-alone encroachment project jis to be followed.
+In such cases, the standalone encroachment project process outlined in Section 5.2 is to be followed.